Plonq/bevy_panorbit_camera/README.md

 - Works with orthographic camera projection in addition to perspective
 - Customisable controls, sensitivity, and more
 - Works with multiple viewports and/or windows
-- Easy to animate, e.g. to slowly rotate around an object
+- Easy to control manually, e.g. for keyboard control or animation

 ## Quick Start